YashSheth0107/GroupKSimulator2026WC/README.md

 # GroupKSimulator2026WC
-Monte Carlo simulation modelling Portugal's probability of advancing from the group matches in the 2026 FIFA World Cup using historical match data.
+Monte Carlo simulation modelling Portugal's probability of advancing from the group matches and reaching each knockout stage in the 2026 FIFA World Cup using historical match data.

 ## Data